-At Green Delta Insurance, our materiality assessment is a critical process for an insurance company to identify, prioritize and address environmental, social and governance (ESG) issues that are most relevant to its business and stakeholders.
+↑ t Green Delta Insurance, our materiality assessment is a critical process for an insurance company $m{\sqcap}$ to identify, prioritize and address environmental, social and governance (ESG) issues that are most relevant to its business and stakeholders.

 1. Stakeholder Engagement: